Michael Imperato

 Accidents at Work Administrative Law Clinical Negligence Education Law Holiday Sickness or Injury Inquests Judicial Review Personal Injury Public Law

 Michael is a Consultant at Watkins & Gunn.
 He is the Head of Public & Administrative law at Watkins & Gunn and is also a highly regarded personal injury lawyer.
-Michael has been involved in some of the highest profile cases in Wales in recent years that cover Judicial Review, Education law and Personal Injury matters.
-He is regularly asked to speak at national Personal Injury and Public Law conferences and events and has a back catalogue of high profile articles and media commentaries on his cases (see below).
+Michael has been involved in some of the highest profile cases in Wales in recent years that cover Judicial Review, service closures, education law and personal injury matters

 Professional Memberships: